devpouya/FastSpectralClustering/README.md

 ##### Algorithm

-- `./clustering <path/Dataset.txt> <# of clusters> <path/Output.txt>`, returns the clusters partitions (indices), the clusters sizes, the runtime, and the flops
+- `./clustering <path/Dataset.txt> <# of clusters> <path/Output.txt>`, returns the clusters partitions (indices), the clusters sizes, the runtime, and the flops for each method.
 - e.g.:
 - ` ./clustering ./datasets/test_points/points.txt 2 out.txt
 `